A forgotten molecule worth a careful look.

 Scientists have recently identified a new form of cell death called ferroptosis — literally, "death by iron."
 Cells accumulate iron, oxidative damage runs out of control, and the cell membrane essentially rusts itself apart.
 Ferroptosis is now believed to play a major role in kidney damage, especially in diabetes.

-The exciting finding: L-carnosine activates an internal cellular defense system called the Nrf2 pathway — think of it as a cellular bodyguard.
-When the bodyguard is on duty, kidney cells become much more resistant to ferroptosis.
-In other words, L-carnosine gives kidney cells their own personal shield against one of the newest-discovered forms of cellular damage.
+Here L-carnosine activates an internal defense system called the Nrf2 pathway — the cell's own antioxidant response.
+When that system is switched on, kidney cells become much more resistant to ferroptosis.
+In effect, L-carnosine helps the cell defend itself against one of the most recently described forms of damage.

 A stage 4 CKD patient whose trend improved.